WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 Take a ferry over to Princes’ Islands, located just a stone’s throw away from heady Istanbul.
 To avoid the holidaying crowds, you could choose to visit the more laid-back island of Burgazada instead of the always-bustling larger island of Büyükada where most tourists go.
 Most of the island locals here were once city dwellers who quit their jobs to open businesses on Burgazada.
 Have a coffee at Four Letter Word Coffee and check out the concept store 3 Things on an Island, right next door to the coffee shop, which sells local handmade goods.
 Try to visit Burgazada in the warmer months, and take a swim at Madam Marta Koyu, a hidden cove on the other side of the island where locals like to hang out on the beach and even camp.

-Explore Turkish gastronomy
+Explore Turkish Gastronomy

 Istanbul’s gastronomy scene is wide and varied, from small backstreet eateries that serve up the best of regional recipes from all over Turkey to fine dining and more modern interpretations of classics by up-and-coming chefs.
 Try your hand at Turkish cuisine by taking a cooking class at Cookistan, located in the multi-ethnic Kurtuluş neighbourhood.
 Go shopping for ingredients at some of the oldest markets in the area, including three organic bazaars that are held on Saturdays.
 Once you have your ingredients, you’ll get a hands-on lesson preparing six different dishes.
 Afterwards, enjoy a communal meal of home-made delicacies accompanied by rakı (a popular anise-flavoured alcoholic drink).
 Another popular place to take a cooking class in Istanbul is Turkish Flavours, which offers laid-back cooking sessions with a knowledgeable local in their own home.
 Students prepare classic Turkish dishes together and then share a meal accompanied by Turkish wines.
 Turkish Flavours also hosts Istanbul Food Walks, which take participants through the city’s best gourmet markets and shops for an authentic taste of the city.

-Create world-renowned Turkish glass art
+Create world-renowned Turkish glass art at The Glass Furnace

 The Glass Furnace in Istanbul is a cultural centre dedicated exclusively to glass art.
 Located in a peaceful haven by the Riva River, the centre is said to be the country’s largest and most well-equipped, and hosts frequent workshops.
 The Turks were once world renowned for their glasswork, an art form that reached its peak during the 16th century under Ottoman rule.
 This legacy is seen around Istanbul today in galleries, bazaars and through the work of local artists.
 At the Glass Furnace, you can learn the whole process of making glass art, from the basics such as how hot glass is formed in a furnace to making colourful beads out of glass that can be used for jewellery or creating glass animals through flamework.
 Beginners and experienced artists alike are welcome.

-Enjoy some live music
+Enjoy local live music

 Istanbul’s music scene is a nod to its diverse cultural make-up, and Babylon has been the city’s most important local music venue for years.
 Having left their famous location in the middle of the Beyoğlu neighbourhood, they still host arguably the best concerts in their new (and larger) location Babylon Bomonti.
 Located inside a renovated beer factory, they features Istanbul artists regularly, such as psychedelic group BaBa ZuLa and singer Gaye Su Akyol.

-Discover the city’s street art
+Istiklal Street - The home of the city's street art

 Anyone who has walked down Istiklal Street will have noticed the many walls covered in urban art.
 The annual Mural Istanbul Festival is one of the reasons street art in the city is flourishing.
 Working alongside the municipality, the organisation allows local and international artists to paint building-high murals in the city.
 You can find the giant Mural Istanbul pieces in the Yeldeğirmeni neighbourhood on the Asian side as well as Sarıyer on the European side.
 Look out for the iconic panda bear by local artist Leo Lunatic, colourful cats from local artist Max on Duty and a portrait of a young woman sitting in contemplation by Croatian artist Lonac.
 Street Art Istanbul is a helpful app to guide you through the stunning art pieces.